 Informatics at the MVZ

-The MVZ is committed to making its data widely accessible to researchers and the general public.
-Thus, it was one of the first natural history museums to fully computerize its specimen collections (1978-84) and to make these data available online (1997).
+We are committed to making MVZ data widely accessible to researchers and the general public.
+The MVZ was one of the first natural history museums to fully computerize its specimen collections (1978-84) and make available online (1997).
 Currently, the Museum uses Arctos as its primary database system.
-This system is based on a relational data model developed by the MVZ in the 1990s, and is an ongoing collaboration with the University of Alaska Museum and the Museum of Comparative Zoology.
-Arctos also integrates with BerkeleyMapper, GenBank, CalPhotos, and distributed data networks such as HerpNet, ORNIS, MaNIS, GBIF, and Berkeley Natural History Museums.
+Arctos is based on a relational data model developed by the MVZ in the 1990s, and is an ongoing collaboration with the University of Alaska Museum and the Museum of Comparative Zoology.
+Arctos integrates with BerkeleyMapper, GenBank, CalPhotos, and distributed data networks such as VertNet, GBIF, and Berkeley Natural History Museums.

 In 2005, the MVZ participated in a strategic planning initiative for support of Biodiversity Informatics and Information Technology across the Berkeley Natural History Museums.
 This effort was joined by the museums and the UC Berkeley Museum Informatics Project/Interactive University.
 The goal was to discuss and encourage collaborations among the museums and to garner campus-wide support.
 View the planning weblog.

-Informatics projects that involve MVZ people and resources(for more detail, see Current Projects.)
+Informatics projects that involve MVZ:(See our Current Projects.)

 |AmphibiaWeb||An online system for free access to information on amphibian biology and conservation.|